 Don't forget that children with ASD have the same health care needs as any other child and benefit from the same health care and disease prevention services.
 Accessing health care services can be challenging for children with autism because of communication barriers and sensory sensitivities.
 Preparation and planning help make medical visits more familiar and comfortable for children and their caregivers.
 As children with autism learn to cooperate with medical visits, they are better able to participate in healthy living and they build trust with their health care providers that impacts their overall health for their lifetime.
 Children’s National has a variety of visual supports and other resources to help families prepare and plan for medical visits.

 Support groups can provide parents and caregivers with a space to share information, stories, ideas and tips on how to help manage different parts of their lives or simply enjoy being with people who have had similar experiences.
 Some people find support groups to be a valuable resource while others have little interest in becoming involved.
 Support groups can be in-person, over the phone or online.
 The Autism Society of America is the oldest grassroots parent organization in the U.S. with affiliate chapters all across the country and offers support groups for families.

-Like all of us, autistic people need their community.
-Here are some national groups of autistic self-advocates:
+Like all of us, people with autism need their community.
+Here are some national groups of self-advocates with autism:

 Autism Visual Toolkit

-The visual supports and resources offered by the Beyond the Spectrum team at Children's National Hospital help medical staff and parents to make procedures and treatments easier for children with communication, sensory or behavioral special needs.View our Autism Visual Supports and Resources
+The visual supports and resources offered by the Autism Behavioral Consult team at Children's National Hospital help medical staff and parents to make procedures and treatments easier for children with communication, sensory or behavioral disabilities.View our Autism Visual Supports and Resources

 Make an Appointment